AlbertoIbarra/DataViz_Course/Data Descriptions/favorita.md

     + `store_nbr`, an ID for the store.

-    + `transactions` the number of transactions on that date at that store.
+    + `transactions`, the number of transactions on that date at that store.

 ### Source